psychemedia/storytelling-notes/hunting_of_the_snark.md

 "For, although common Snarks do no manner of harm,
 ⁠Yet, I feel it my duty to say,
 Some are Boojums——" The Bellman broke off in alarm,
-⁠For the Baker had fainted away.
+[As] the Baker had fainted away.

 __Fit the Third.__

 *THE BAKER'S TALE.*

 *They did what they could to rouse him, broguht him muffins, and tea, and cucumber sandwiches, and even tried telling him riddles.
-When he eventually came rounnd, he started to tell them a sorrowful tale.*
+And when he eventually came round, he started to tell them a sorrowful tale.*

-*That started way, way back, with his parents...*
+*A tale qith a long introduction, that seemed to start way, way back, with his parents...*

 *"We've no time for that", the Bellman said.
 "If it gets dark we'll stand no chance of finding the Snark".*